Gartner (IT)

 Gartner's main competitors include Forrester Research (NASDAQ:FORR), International Data Corporation (IDC), and Information Services Group (NASDAQ:III), along with specialized research firms like Everest Group and NelsonHall.

 Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Gartner’s annualized revenue growth of 6.1% over the last two years is below its five-year trend, but we still think the results were respectable.
-Gartner Year-On-Year Revenue Growth
+Gartner’s annualized revenue growth of 5.3% over the last two years is below its five-year trend, but we still think the results were respectable.

-Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months, similar to its two-year rate.
-This projection is above average for the sector and suggests its newer products and services will help support its recent top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 3.5% over the next 12 months, a slight deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will face some demand challenges.

 6. Operating Margin